littlezaide/haggadah/02_beforethemeal.md

 3. ‏יַֽחַץ‎

-The leader breaks the middle Matzah, leaving one half on the Seder-dish, and hiding the other half as the Aphikomon to be eaten at the end of the meal.
+The sederboss breaks the middle Matzah, leaving one half on the Seder-dish, but then hiding the other half as the Afikoman to be eaten at the end of the meal.
+GO LOOK FOR IT KIDS there's money in that tharr Afikoman!

 4. ‏מַגִּיר‎

 **The sederboss lifts the Matzahs and says:**

-Lo!
 This is the bread of affliction which our fathers ate in the land of Egypt.
 Let all who are hungry come and eat.
 Let all who are in want come and celebrate the Passover with us.
 May it be God's will to redeem us from all trouble and from all servitude.
 Next year at this season, may the whole house of Israel be free!

-**The leader replaces the dish upon the table.**
+**The sederboss replaces the dish upon the table.**

 ## The Four Questions ##